Renewables

 EPS is preparing for the start of construction of a mid-sized solar power plant within TE-KO Kostolac, one of its lignite mining and thermal power plant branches.
 The Serbian government-controlled utility’s magazine EPS energija reported that the main works are expected to commence next month.

-The envisaged nominal or peak capacity is 9.75 MW and the annual output is estimated at 15.6 GWh.
+The envisaged connection capacity is 9.75 MW and the annual output is estimated at 15.6 GWh.
+The facility would consist of 18,720 modules of 580 W each, translating to 10.9 MW in nominal or peak capacity.
 The location is on the external tailings dump of the Ćirikovac open pit mine.

 Groundwork is finished